sigreen-nokia/dino/README.md

 * The code is intended to be shared, improved and reused.
 * Its written on top of other peoples code and hints, thanks Ato, thanks Chris thanks everyone
 * Its a quick way for Deepfield Customer Engineers to get started with day to day tasks
+* It's a usefull tool for customers to learn the Deepfield API's

 ## How do I use it